Our Process

 • Definition: Provide a concise and impactful definition of a key term related to your topic.

 Example: “Imagine a world where clean, renewable energy powers our homes and cities.
-In this world, we not only combat climate change but also reduce our dependence on fossil fuels.
+In this world, we combat climate change and reduce our dependence on fossil fuels.
 Such a world is within our reach.

 1. State a Startling Fact or Statistic